 - Although studies have evaluated Rapivab (peramivir) in hospitalized patients and in children, both of these populations are not included in the FDA-approved labeling (De Jong et al 2014, Ison et al 2014, Ison et al 2013, Sugaya et al 2012).
 The Phase 3 clinical trial of Rapivab (peramivir) in hospitalized influenza patients failed to meet its primary endpoint of reducing the time to clinical resolution compared to placebo.
 There are no clinical endpoints that have been validated for clinical trials of neuraminidase inhibitors treating hospitalized patients with influenza (FDA 2014).
-In 2009, the United States issued an Emergency Use Authorization (EUA) program allowing Rapivab (peramivir) for the treatment of suspected or confirmed 2009 H1N1 influenza A virus infection in hospitalized patients (Birnkrant and Cox 2009).
+In 2009, the United States issued an Emergency Use Authorization (EUA) program allowing Rapivab (peramivir) for the treatment of suspected or confirmed 2009 H1N1 influenza A virus infection in hospitalized patients (Birnkrant 2009).
 Patients eligible for treatment were hospitalized, unable to tolerate or unresponsive to other available antivirals, or lacked a dependable oral or inhalation drug delivery route.
-The Public Health Emergency determination for the 2009 H1N1 influenza, 2010 (CDC 2010[a]). - Numerous placebo-controlled trials have demonstrated the efficacy of neuraminidase inhibitors individually, but head-tohead trials directly comparing the agents are limited.
+The Public Health Emergency determination for the 2009 H1N1 influenza pandemic expired on June 23, 2010 (CDC 2010[a]). - Numerous placebo-controlled trials have demonstrated the efficacy of neuraminidase inhibitors individually, but head-to-head trials directly comparing the agents are limited.
 One randomized, double-blind, placebo-controlled safety trial compared the use of oseltamivir, Relenza (zanamivir), and placebo in 390 healthy adults for influenza chemoprophylaxis over 16 weeks.
 The study showed that both treatments were well tolerated compared to placebo, and there were no discontinuations due to adverse events (Anekthananon et al 2013). - A Phase 3 multinational, multicenter, double-blind, randomized, noninferiority trial compared a single dose of 300 or 600 mg IV Rapivab (peramivir) to 5 days of oral oseltamivir in 1,091 patients with seasonal influenza.
 The primary endpoint, time to alleviation of influenza symptoms, had a median of 78.0 hours in patients receiving 300 mg of Rapivab (peramivir), 81.0 hours in patients receiving 600 mg of Rapivab (peramivir), and 81.8 hours in patients receiving oseltamivir.
 Both strengths of Rapivab (peramivir) were noninferior to oseltamivir with a noninferiority margin of 0.170.
-There was no significant difference between treatments in the incidence of complications of influenza infection (Kohno et al 2011). - Observational studies comparing the clinical efficacy of Rapivab (peramivir), Relenza (zanamivir), and oseltamivir in treating influenza have demonstrated within-class variation in the time to alleviation of influenza symptoms.
+There was no significant difference between treatments in the incidence of complications of influenza infection (Kohno et al 2011). - A meta-analysis including 2 controlled clinical trials and 5 observational trials (N = 1676) examined the comparative efficacy of IV Rapivab (peramivir) and oral oseltamivir in the treatment of seasonal influenza.
+No significant differences between treatments were noted for the following outcomes: mortality, hospital length of stay, virus titer 48 hours after admission, and incidence of adverse events.
+However, the time to resolution of influenza symptoms or fever was shorter with Rapivab (peramivir) versus oseltamivir treatment (mean difference, -7.17 hours; p < 0.01) (Lee et al 2017). - Observational studies comparing the clinical efficacy of Rapivab (peramivir), Relenza (zanamivir), and oseltamivir in treating influenza have demonstrated within-class variation in the time to alleviation of influenza symptoms.
 The lack of robust data from randomized, head-to-head trials prevents the recommendation of one neuraminidase inhibitor over another.
 Local and seasonal susceptibility trends, route of administration, and patient-specific factors such as age and compliance should be taken into account when selecting an agent for antiviral drug therapy (Kawai et al 2008, Takemoto et al 2013). - While influenza virus strains resistant to specific neuraminidase inhibitors have emerged, overall resistance remains low.
 According to surveillance data on seasonal influenza virus strains, the rate of resistance to oseltamivir is 1 to 3% and resistance to Relenza (zanamivir) is less than 1% (Li et al 2015).